Middleton Woods, Ilkley

 Directions to Middleton Woods from Ilkley

-2. Head down the steps onto the wide tarmacked path alongside the river, keeping the water on your left.
-Head east along here and keep following it until you reach the suspension bridge.
+Take the steps down onto the surfaced path.
+On your left is the river, follow the path along the river until you reach the iron suspension bridge.
 Below here is a great little place to stop for a minute or two to throw in stones on the stony bank of the river.
 Sometimes you might find ducks too!

-5. Dependant on where you explore, you could find stick dens aplenty, rope swings, interesting steps, stones, streams, bridges, all sorts to keep little ones entertained!
-The woods are also teeming with wildlife, so keep your eyes peeled!
-Once you have explored the woods thoroughly, head back downhill to the entrance where you originally entered the woods.
+Dependant on where you explore, you could find stick dens, rope swings, streams, bridges, all sorts to keep little ones entertained!
+The woods are also teeming with wildlife, so keep your eyes peeled.
+We’ve spotted deer and gigantic hare in the woods before.
+Once you have explored the woods thoroughly, head back to the entrance sign where you originally entered the woods.
 Head back out onto Denton Road.

-7. The River Wharfe here has just achieved bathing status due to its popularity, so from May 2021, it will be subjected to regular water quality testing.
-However, there have been issues with the water quality around the suspension bridge, so if you want to paddle, head further upstream.
-Information accurate as of Jan 2023- source www.gov.uk.
+The River Wharfe here has achieved bathing status due to its popularity, so from May 2021, it has been subjected to regular water quality testing.
+However, there have been ongoing issues with the water quality around the suspension bridge and in the entire bathing area, so if you want to paddle, head further upstream.
+There is no guarantee that the water will be clean at any point, although Yorkshire Water have started a huge change to the infrastructure of the sewage and wastewater treatment in Ilkley which is supposed to be completed in 2027.
+Information accurate as of Jan 2026- source www.gov.uk.

-8. Once you have had a paddle, splash, stone throwing session, or maybe even a picnic, head back towards New Brook Street Bridge and take the steps back up to the road where you started!
+Once you have had a good stone throwing session, or maybe even a picnic, head back towards New Brook Street Bridge and take the steps back up to the road where you started (just remember to leave no trace)

 ⭐ We hope you enjoy our walks, but please exercise common sense as routes can change with the weather conditions and seasons!
 The routes have been walked by our own two feet, but you know your own limits.
 Always take a back-up map, don’t rely on GPS alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)